Von-Braun/Youtube_DL_GUI/README.md

 * ffmpeg

 1.
-  * [32-bit]: goto http://ffmpeg.zeranoe.com/builds and download the 32-bit static installer
+  * [32-bit]: go to http://ffmpeg.zeranoe.com/builds and download the 32-bit static installer

-  * [64-bit]: goto http://ffmpeg.zeranoe.com/builds and download the 64-bit static installer
+  * [64-bit]: go to http://ffmpeg.zeranoe.com/builds and download the 64-bit static installer

 2. copy the directory ffmpeg was installed to

-3. goto Control Panel\System and Security\System\advanced system settings
+3. go to Control Panel\System and Security\System\advanced system settings

 4. click the advanced tab and goto environmental variables